Gatorshield® Advantages Are More Than Skin Deep

-Gatorshield® tubing is given superior corrosion resistance by our patented, in-line Flo-Coat® process.
+Gatorshield® galvanized steel tubing is given superior corrosion resistance by our patented, in-line Flo-Coat® process.
 Coatings of zinc and chromate are applied, then a clear polymer topcoat seals the surface.
 The result is unmatched, long-lasting rust and corrosion protection.
 Gatorshield’s® bright, smooth and uniform surface retains its attractive appearance for an extended period.
 Aluminum turns a dull, dark gray as it ages.

 Gatorshield® Can Make Structures 60% Less Costly

 Gatorshield®’s advantages over aluminum add up.
 Lower material cost, less material required per structure, and less fabrication expense add up to a compelling cost argument in favor of Gatorshield® tubing as the material of choice for outdoor structures.
-And the much-reduced risk of post-installation failure due to welding and wind, snow or ice loading is Gatorshield®’s “insurance policy” against expensive repair or replacement in the future.
+And the much-reduced risk of post-installation failure due to welding and wind, snow, or ice loading is Gatorshield®’s “insurance policy” against expensive repair or replacement in the future.
 Also, the use of steel reduces theft and vandalism of structures… the scrap value of aluminum is more than 10 times that of steel.

 Advantage: Greater Strength

-Gatorshield®’s superior strength is the key to it’s advantage over aluminum yielding greater structural integrity and requiring fewer linear feet of material per structure.
+Gatorshield®’s superior strength is the key to its advantage over aluminum yielding greater structural integrity and requiring fewer linear feet of material per structure.
 In turn, these advantages translate into longer life and lower costs for outdoor structures.